The Current, Episode 1: Laura Spinney & Clive Priddle on the Spanish Flu and COVID-19

 (5:46) – Clive is in New York, Laura is in Paris.
 How did these two cities cope with the Spanish Flu in 1918?

-The haunting story of a virus that triggered the worst pandemic of modern times
+The haunting story of a virus that triggered the worst pandemic of modern times.

 “Both a saga of tragedies and a detective story.” —The Guardian

 The flu pandemic of 1918–1920 was one of the greatest human disasters of all time.
 It infected a third of the people on Earth—from the poorest immigrants of New York City to the king of Spain, Franz Kafka, Mahatma Gandhi, and Woodrow Wilson.
-But despite a death toll of between 50 and 100 million people, it exists in our memory as an afterthought to World War I.
+But despite a death toll far higher than that of World War I, the 1918 flu is little more than a historical afterthought.